Skip to content

 Many testing tools show a total score, and that invites point-chasing.
 Usually that is wasted effort.
 A score is a weighted summary; the underlying measurements tell you what a visitor actually notices.
 A site can climb from 82 to 91 points without anyone feeling a difference, and conversely a half-second improvement in LCP can be immediately noticeable while the score barely moves.

 So work from big to small: first the metric that scores worst, and within it the page with the most traffic.
 A product page that attracts hundreds of visitors a day and loads slowly matters more than a contact page with a perfect score.
-Combine the test results with your visitor statistics to decide where an improvement pays off most.
+Use the LCP guide on web.dev to understand which element stops the clock, and combine test results with your visitor statistics to decide where an improvement pays off most.

 From measurement to improvement